KirillGudkov/ninja-array/README.md

 - add `export { default } from 'extended-array';` to top of your root `index.js`
 - You're perfect!

-All extensions are available and TypeScript suggestions works! :)

 ### Available things:
 ```typescript
   // Returns last element of array